-New Zealanders who are 66 and 6 months or older and live in Australia should be eligible for an Australian age pension.
+New Zealanders who are 67 years or older and live in Australia should be eligible for an Australian Age Pension.
 As long as they meet the resident, income, and asset eligibility criteria.

-Under Australia’s international social security agreement with New Zealand, NZ citizens living in Australia can apply for the Australian Age Pension (if over the age of 66 and 6 months), Disability Support Pension (DSP) (if they are severely disabled), and Carer Payment (if they are caring for a partner on DSP), irrespective of whether they are protected or non-protected SCV holders.
+Under Australia’s international social security agreement with New Zealand, NZ citizens living in Australia can apply for the Australian Age Pension (over 67 years, see below), Disability Support Pension (DSP) (if they are severely disabled), and Carer Payment (if they are caring for a partner on DSP), irrespective of whether they are protected or non-protected SCV holders.

-Australian age pensions are asset and income tested, so any assets or income a New Zealander has will affect the amount payable.
-Read more about income and asset tests for pensions below.
+Australian age pensions are asset and income-tested, so any assets or income a New Zealander has will affect the amount payable.

-To qualify for a pension, a New Zealander must have been resident in either Australia or New Zealand for at least 10 years of their working life (between the ages of 20 and 66 and 6 months).
+To qualify for a pension, a New Zealander must have been resident in either Australia or New Zealand for at least 10 years of their working life (between the ages of 20 and 67).

 You can continue to get your New Zealand Superannuation (NZ Super) or Veteran’s Pension payments for up to 26 weeks (inclusive) after you leave New Zealand.